For almost any kind of business, the client intake process is a critical component of building relationships.

 In any working relationship, this means defining the goals and priorities of both parties and making it clear what will be deemed critical, what is expected, and what targets or specific outcomes should come from working together.

-This applies in nearly every business.
-Doctors define the goals of their patients by asking questions about the reason for their visits.
+This applies to nearly every business.
+Doctors define a patient’s goals by asking questions about the reason for their visit.
 Salesmen define goals by asking about specific pain points or opportunities for the company.

 No matter the industry or market, having a clear and consistent set of goals and priorities is the number-one objective for your intake process.

 Tips and tools

 - Begin by reviewing any past discussions about objectives, goals, and priorities.

 - Codify those goals and make them as specific as possible; try to quantify them and assign a timeline to each goal (e.g., improve sales by 5 percent within the first quarter).